 Successful Magpie Trapping

-Although magpies are very intelligent and wary, this trap will capture them with amazing success.
+Although magpies are very intelligent and wary, the Larsen trap will capture them with amazing success.

 - Trap Placement